A Reversible Dynamic Movement Primitive formulation: Dynamic Movement Primitives Preliminaries

 where $\vphi(x)^T = [\psi_1(x) \ \cdots \ \psi_N(x)]/{\sum_{i=1}^{N} \psi_i(x)}$, with $\psi_i(x) = exp(-h_i(x-c_i)^2)$.
 The gating function $g_f(x)$ ensures that the forcing term eventually vanishes thus \eqref{eq:DMP_y_ddot} acts as a spring-damper and converges asymptotically to the goal $g$.

 The canonical system's evolution is determined by \eqref{eq:DMP_x_dot}, with $h(x)$ chosen so that $x$ evolves monotonically from its initial value $x(0) = x_0$ to its final value $x(t_f) = x_f$.
-Many options are available, e.g. $\tau \dot{x} = 1$ with $x_0 = 0$ and $x_f=1$ or $\tau \dot{x} = -a_x x$ with $x_0 = 1$ and $x_f=0^+$.
+Many options are available, e.g. a linear canonical system $\tau \dot{x} = 1$ for $x\le1$ and $\tau \dot{x}=0$ otherwise, with $x_0 = 0$ and $x_f=1$; an alternative choice is an exponential one $\tau \dot{x} = -a_x x$ with $x_0 = 1$ and $x_f=0^+$.
 For the gating function $g_f(x)$ there are many choices as well, such as linear, exponential or sigmoid gating, to name but a few.
 Regarding the choice of $\alpha_z, \beta_z$ a typical approach is to set $\beta_z = \alpha_z/4>0$ to render the linear part of \eqref{eq:DMP_y_ddot} critically damped.
 To achieve good approximation during learning, a general heuristic is to place the centers $c_i$ of the Gaussian kernels in \eqref{eq:DMP_f_s} equally spaced in time.
 A typical choice is to then set the inverse widths of the Gaussians as $h_i = \frac{a_h}{(c_{i+1}-c_i)^2}$, $h_N = h_{N-1}$, $i=1,\cdots,N$, where $a_h > 0$ is a scaling factor controlling the overlapping between the kernels.